Making Plan Amendments to Your Employee Benefits Plan During a Crisis

 These technologies allow employees to remain safe at home while still getting the healthcare and support they need to get through these uncertain times.
-You can learn more about Canada’s telehealth resources by Province from our interactive map!

-Add (or Keep) an Employee Assistance Plan (EAP)
+Add an Employee Assistance Plan (EAP)

-These are unprecedented times for everyone and experts are already warning of the mental health impacts of extended isolation and the unprecedented changes to everyday life that COVID-19 is already having.
+Experts are already warning of the mental health impacts of extended isolation and the unprecedented changes to everyday life that COVID-19 is already having.

 Consider Individual Insurance

 If you find yourself without a group benefits plan, employees can pursue individual health insurance solutions such as Green Shield Canada (GSC) ‘s Health Assist.
 There are various plan design options for employees to choose from, and employers looking to help out can offer to pay the premiums for employees.